 - Member of Poverty Alliance's national steering group for 'Challenge Poverty Week' (2017)

-- Initiated and managed the 'Let's discuss poverty' Blog for the Poverty Alliance's Challenge Poverty Week 2014 and 2015, 2017
+- Founded and run the 'Let's discuss poverty' Blog Collection for the Poverty Alliance's Challenge Poverty Week 2014 and 2015, 2017